Cycle rickshaw: Vietnam

 Cycle rickshaws are known as xích lô (pronounced sick-low, from the French cyclo) in Vietnam.
-Cyclo was an invention of a french named P. Coupeaid, which was introduced in Cambodia and Saigon in 1939.
+Cyclo was an invention of a French named P. Coupeaid, which was introduced in Cambodia and Saigon in 1939.
 From 2008 to 03/2012, due to the traffic obstruction, cyclos were totally forbidden in Ho Chi Minh City and other provinces, except cyclo tours organised by tourist agencies.
-Another similar vehicle, a pedicab called xe lôi of the Mekong Delta, are now rarely found in some provinces such as Sóc Trăng, Vĩnh Long and Châu Đốc.
+Another similar vehicle, a pedicab called xe lôi of the Mekong Delta, are now rarely found in some provinces such as Sóc Trăng, Vĩnh Long, and Châu Đốc.
 They are on their way to disappear.

 Cyclo, a 1995 film about a cyclo driver, won the Golden Lion at the 52nd Venice International Film Festival.

+Beyond their practical utility, cyclos held cultural significance in Saigon.
+They appeared in literature, art, and cinema, becoming emblematic of the city's identity.
+From romantic rendezvous to everyday commutes, cyclos featured prominently in the daily lives of Saigonese residents.

+Despite the challenges, efforts are underway to preserve the legacy of cyclo in Saigon.
+Some organizations are restoring vintage models, while others are promoting eco-friendly alternatives to traditional cyclos.
+These initiatives aim to celebrate the cultural heritage of these iconic vehicles and ensure their continued presence in the city.

 Europe

 Cycle rickshaws, also called pedicabs, are used in most large continental European cities.

 Denmark

 Copenhagen and Odense have pedicab service.

 Finland

 Cycle rickshaws are available for rent at Kaivopuisto in Helsinki.
 The rental company brought the vehicles from the city of Lappeenranta in 2009.